yzraeu/Morpheus/README.md

 # Morpheus
-Boilerplate .NET Core API using the Firebase Auth + JWT token.
+Boilerplate .NET Core API using JWT token.

-This was created mainly for a couple of projects that I was working on that needed this basic .NET Core architecture and easily integrates with Android clients using the Firebase Auth.
+This was created mainly for a couple of projects that I was working on that needed this basic .NET Core architecture and easily integrates with Android clients using the ~~Firebase Auth~~ simple JWT.
 Also to learn a thing or two about the new Framework.

 ## What is JWT?
 Seriously, read about it here: http://jwt.io

 ## Other things to know
-It's using MySQL as database
+~~It's using MySQL as database~~ Removing any db dependency, this project needs to be clear.

 ## Missing features
 - Entity Framework Migrations